 Hospitals handle enormous material traffic.
 The more a country is underdeveloped, the larger spaces are required by storage functions because of the need to have large inventories.
-The various materials must be stored separately, additionally, they must also be separated according to their hygiene classification (general, clean, sterile).
-Storerooms where large quantities of burnable materials are stored are regarded inflammable.
-Additionally, inflammable and explosive materials should be stored in premises designed by strict specifications, mostly with direct access from the outside.
+The various materials must be stored separated according to their hygiene classification (general, clean, sterile).
+Storerooms where large quantities of burnable materials have to be protected by special systems.
+Inflammable and explosive materials should be stored in premises designed by strict specifications, mostly with direct access from the outside.
 The premises of the freight service also belong to the logistic background where the transport means and the containers are cleaned repaired and overhauled.
 Owing to heavy traffic the corridors around the storerooms must be minimum 3m wide.
+Up-to-date logistics is supported effectively by automatized robotic container and pneumatic tube transportation systems.
+Both need their own centres, routes and spaces.